-- 1. We have measured the baseline levels of elemental tracers of traffic, biomass burning and soil deposition, on which we have built the control charts (Johnson's method). - 2.
-We applied the OBI for ranking the selected indicators according to their median elements' content. - 3.
-The advantage of the OBI is that it considers groups of indicators simultaneously.
-This is more connected to a holistic approach than classical, deterministic studies.
+126 1.
+We have measured the baseline levels of elemental tracers of traffic, biomass burning and 127 soil deposition, on which we have built the control charts (Johnson's method).

+We applied the OBI for ranking the selected indicators according to their median elements' content.
+The advantage of the OBI is that it considers groups of indicators together.
+This is more connected with a holistic approach instead of the classical more deterministic studies.

-We have already tested the OBI in various studies carried out in the last decade (Conti et al., 2015, 2019a, 2022) concerning marine and atmospheric ecosystems.
-Recently, Coletti et al. (2022) have also applied the OBI to rank the lithological types according to their average radionuclide content.Therefore, the use of OBI as an integrated tool in environmental management consents to identify the specific biomonitor/indicators needed to study a specific condition of contamination that can arise from natural or anthropogenic activities.
-It can enhance understanding of the ecosystem's complexity and constitute a basis for policymakers' decision process.
+Therefore, the use of OBI as an integrated tool in environmental management consents to identify the specific biomonitor/indicators needed for the study of a specific condition of contamination that can arise from natural or anthropogenic activities.
+It can enhance the understanding of the ecosystem's complexity and constitute a basis for policymakers' decision process.

-2. Materials and method
+136 2.
+Materials and method

-2.1.
+137 2.1.
 Study area

-Our study was carried out at five selected strategic sites chosen for their different anthropogenic impact and because they are exposed to different and specific emission sources of atmospheric particulate matter.
-All sites were located within an extensive metropolitan area of Rome in central Italy, except the Oriolo Romano site (OR, Viterbo province, Fig. 1), a green area at 60 km from the center of Rome heavily affected by biomass burning contributions.
-One site was in the centre of Rome, i. e., on the roof of the Apicultural Italian Federation (FAI).
-For this reason, it was considered a site mainly characterised by contributions due to vehicular traffic and biomass burning (especially during the winter period).
-The other three sites were in the Rome province and all characterised by contributions due to soil resuspension and/or vehicular traffic: Malagrotta (MG) situated closely to the landfill, Maccarese (MC) close to Fiumicino airport and Anagnina (MS) on a busy road (see Fig. 1 for sites' description).
+Our study was carried out at five selected strategic sites chosen for their different anthropogenic 138 139 impact and because they are exposed to different and specific emission sources of atmospheric particulate matter.
+All sites were located within an extensive metropolitan area of Rome in central 140 141 Italy with the exception of the Oriolo Romano site (OR, Viterbo province, Figure 1), a green area at 60 km from the center of Rome but heavily affected by biomass burning contributions.
+One site was 142 in the center of Rome, i.e., on the roof of the Apicultural Italian Federation (FAI) and, for this 143 reason, it was considered a site mainly characterized by contributions due to vehicular traffic and 144 biomass burning (especially during the winter period).
+The other three sites were in the Rome 145 province and all characterized by contributions due to soil resuspension and/or vehicular traffic: Malagrotta (MG)situated closely to the landfill, Maccarese (MC) close to Fiumicino airport and Anagnina (MS) on a busy road. (see Figure 1 for sites' description).